lupyuen/lupyuen.github.io/src/loader.md

 -   [__eflash_loader.c__](https://github.com/lupyuen/bl602-eflash-loader/blob/main/eflash_loader.c)

-Which is quite cumbersome to navigate, so we'll use the __Ghidra CodeBrowser__ to browse our C code in a while.
+Which is rather cumbersome to navigate, so we'll use the __Ghidra CodeBrowser__ to browse our C code in a while.

 ## RV32GC vs RV32IMACF